m-lamotte/m-lamotte/README.md

 ### Hi/bonjour :raised_hand:

 - :evergreen_tree:  I'm Nick, a web developer.
 My preference is front-end, but I do some back-end as well.
-- :computer: Currently:  HTML/CSS/JS/PHP/MySQL.
+- :pencil:  Currently developing with: HTML/CSS/JS/PHP/MySQL.
 React and TypeScript are soon to follow.
 - :hourglass_flowing_sand:  Primarily working on small personal projects, my website, online courses, and school projects.

 <!--